 Family and friends will gather to celebrate the life of Reverend Dr. Rashelle Rogers 11:00 AM Wednesday, December 11, 2019, at St. Paul AME Church, 6910 New Kings Rd, Reverend Dr. Marvin Zanders, Pastor.
 Visitation TUESDAY from 4 – 6:00 PM.
 Interment in Beaches Memorial, Atlantic Beach, FL.
 Arrangements entrusted to J. E. Fralin & Sons Funeral & Cremation Services, 5065 Soutel Dr, 904.924.9400.

-To send flowers to Rashelle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rashelle Antinesia Rogers, please visit our floral store.